Spray Nozzles for

 - IBC & Portable: Lance-mounted portable jet devices for totes and drums

-- 316L SS, Hastelloy, and duplex stainless for aggressive chemical compatibility
+- 316L SS, Hastelloy C-276, and duplex stainless for aggressive chemical compatibility

 - ATEX-rated options available for flammable atmosphere service